alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

 Follow [this link][quickstart] to a 15 minute quickstart on how to analyze UnsafeASTs, and keep me posted on what you find out!

+# Credits
+{:.no_toc}

+I by no means did this alone - I'm indebted to Steve Chong, Lucas Waye, and Niko Matsakis for their ideas, inspiration, direction, and questions.

 [rust-lang]: https://www.rust-lang.org
 [raii]: https://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization
 [too-many-lists]: http://cglab.ca/~abeinges/blah/too-many-lists/book/